Merieli/scaffolding-proj-vue3/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: 'For new features or enhancements'
+title: For new features or enhancements
-labels: 'enhancement'
+labels: enhancement
 assignees: ''

 ---